The Sleeper’s Dilemma

 New research shows how skipping sleep can hurt your health.

 This guest post was contributed by Shubir Dutt, a graduate student in USC's Clinical Psychology program.

-It’s 11:30 p.m., and you just completed that big work project, put the kids to bed, or finished up your chores — whatever signals the end of a long day for you.
-You feel a little fatigued, but the next episode of your favorite TV show is just begging to be watched now that you have some free time.
-“What’s one less hour of sleep, really?” you say as you put in your headphones.
+It’s 11:30 p.m., and you just completed a work assignment, put the kids to bed, or finished up your chores — whatever signals the end of a long day for you.
+You feel a little fatigued, but the next episode of your favorite show is just begging to be watched now that you have some free time.
+“What’s one less hour of sleep, really?” you say, as you put on your headphones.
 But the consequences of prioritizing your favorite show over a good night’s rest are more than just a headache the following morning: This one little decision may lead to your physical and mental health suffering in the long term.